Protecting Green Bluff and Small Tract Agricultural lands in Spokane County.

 Unnecessarily expanding our urban areas will affect us all – whether we live in a city or in the rural area.
 Sprawl encroaches on farmland, forestland and rural character, and makes it more challenging for cities like Spokane or Spokane Valley to promote the kind of infill development that creates economic prosperity and stability for taxpayers.

 Shape your community’s future and build your resume by working on city/regional planning issues!
-Contact email@example.com for volunteer opportunities.
+For volunteer opportunities, contact Kitty Klitzke, Eastern Washington & Spokane Program Director, by Email or call (509) 838-1965.